HFO4/gameboy.live/README.md

 gbdotlive -r "test.gb" -d=true
 ```

 The emulator will firstly break at the ROM entry point `0x0100` in debug mode, which is the entry point of the game program.
-You can type the adress of next breakpoint.
+You can type the address of next breakpoint.
 The emulator will continue to run until the next breakpoint is reached.
 At each breakpoint, the emulator will print the register's contents like above and dump the main memory into `memory.dump` (ROM and RAM bank not included)

 ```
 [OP:NOP]